So why did we build Thematic?

 Why Thematic?
 Because I’ve worked with creators, big and small, for the past 10 years clearing music for their videos in a manual capacity.
 Finding the perfect song for a creator’s video, acting as music supervisor, and making these creative connections between creator and artist always energized our team as we got to be a part of helping that creator improve their content, making more impactful videos.

 Why Thematic?
-Because I am a music lover with a passion for supporting artists — from streaming and downloading their new releases to buying merch and seeing them perform live as much as possible (shout out to my all-time faves Metric, who I’ve seen 14 times in concert).
+Because I am a music lover with a passion for supporting artists.
+I stream and download their new releases.
+I buy merch and seeing them perform live as much as possible.
+Shout out to my all-time faves Metric, who I’ve seen 14 times in concert.
 I want these artists to be heard, to be discovered, to be shared with others.

 Why Thematic?
 It’s something I strongly believe in, and I hope you will too.